Rocket Loans Personal Loan Review

 - Fast funding timeline: If you’re approved for a Rocket personal loan, you could receive your funds the same day you sign your loan agreement — faster than many competitors.

-- Potential origination fees: Depending on your credit history and financial profile, Rocket Loans may charge an origination fee of Up to 9%.
+- Potential origination fees: Depending on your credit history and financial profile, Rocket Loans may charge an origination fee.
 That fee is subtracted from your principal loan amount before you receive your funds.

 - Limited loan term options: Rocket Loans only offers two loan terms to choose from: 36 or 60 months.
 If you’re hoping to limit the total amount of interest paid by selecting a shorter loan term, you may have to consider another lender.

 - Prequalification with a soft credit check: Like many lenders, Rocket offers loan prequalification, so you can see conditional loan terms without hurting your credit score.
 Getting prequalified allows you to shop around for the best rates and select the lender that best meets your borrowing needs.

 - Best for quick access to cash: Many borrowers turn to personal loans for short-term cash emergencies, and Rocket offers a competitive loan product with fast funding for borrowers in that situation.